harvesthq/api/Sections/Projects.md

 </projects>
 ```

-You can filter by client or any number of other properties.
-For example to show only the projects belonging to client with the id 23445
+You can filter by client_id and updated_since.
+For example to show only the projects belonging to client with the id 23445.

 GET `/projects?client=23445`

 HTTP Response: 200 Success

-You can also filter by updated_since.
 To show only the projects that have been updated since "2010-09-25 18:30", pass the UTC date time value (URL encoded).

 GET `/projects?updated_since=2010-09-25+18%3A30`